Make changes to your work permit in limited cases

 • work under the same conditions of your original work permit until we process your application

-You can only apply for an extension once per IEC participation.
+You can apply to change your work permit only once per IEC participation.

 If your application is approved